awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-instance-lifecycle.md

 Rebooting an instance is equivalent to rebooting an operating system\.
 The instance remains on the same host computer and maintains its public DNS name, private IP address, and any data on its instance store volumes\.
 It typically takes a few minutes for the reboot to complete, but the time it takes to reboot depends on the instance configuration\.

-Rebooting an instance doesn't start a new instance billing hour\.
+Rebooting an instance doesn't start a new instance billing period; per second billing continues without a further one\-minute minimum charge\.

 For more information, see [Reboot your instance](ec2-instance-reboot.md)\.